 I am a researcher at the IBM T.J.
-Watson Research Center in Hawthorne, New York.
+Watson Research Center in Yorktown Heights, New York.
 For the past several years I have focused my work on a range of energy efficiency problems.
 I try to find ways to make computer data centers and, more generally, buildings more energy efficient.

 Recently I have turned my attention to improving the reliabily of solar irradiance forecasts.
 If we can improve the reliability of solar forecasts, power companies can better utilize their investments in solar capacity and thus reduce their reliance on fossil fuels.
 This work is supported by the U.S. Department of Energy's SunShot initiative.